 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2020 planning figures|

-|2017 year-end results|
+|2018 year-end results|

-|100%||of refugees and asylum-seekers had access to primary health services|
+|100%||of refugees had access to primary health care|

 People of Concern

-Key PrioritiesIn 2019 UNHCR will focus on:
+Key prioritiesIn 2020, UNHCR will focus on: